sandeep707/Task-B/README.md

-# We are going to deploy the task of 1 with Kubernetes deployment file over here.
+# We are going to deploy the task A with Kubernetes deployment file over here.

 **#BACKEND # KANBAN-APP**
 We will build the kanban-app Dockerfile with below command: